Scottish Law Commission

 Appointments are ordinarily made in accordance with the Commissioner for Public Appointments in Scotland's Code of Practice.

 The commission is part of the Commonwealth Association of Law Reform Agencies.

 Functions

 The Commission exists to keep Scots law under review and recommend reform as needed.
-The commission's scope encompasses devolved and reserved matters, as defined by the Scotland Act 1998 and as such has duty for laws that are the responsibility of the Parliament of the United Kingdom, as well as those that are the responsibility of the Scottish Parliament.
+The commission's scope encompasses devolved and reserved matters, as defined by the Scotland Act 1998 and as such has a duty for laws that are the responsibility of the Parliament of the United Kingdom, as well as those that are the responsibility of the Scottish Parliament.

 Composition

 The commission consists of five commissioners appointed by the Scottish Ministers.
 One of the commissioners is the chairman who by convention is a Senator of the College of Justice.
 The other commissioners are drawn from those holding judicial office, advocates, solicitors or university law teachers.
 Commissioners are appointed for a maximum term of five years with the possibility of re-appointment.
 The current commissioners are as follows: